Learn to Program / Code

 - Processing was designed as a first programming language.
 It was inspired by earlier languages like BASIC and Logo, as well as our experiences as students and teaching visual arts foundation curricula.
 The same elements taught in a beginning high school or university computer science class are taught through Processing, but with a different emphasis.
 Processing is geared toward creating visual, interactive media, so the first programs start with drawing.

-- Kids, Code, and Computer Science Magazine
+- beanz: The Magazine for Kids, Code and Computer Science

 - Lissa Explains it All, the first and original HTML Help JUST for Children.